geudde/attic-chest/pages/03.season-2/10.meeting-22/10.woman/docs.md

 In days of yore (no matter where or when
 ’Twas ere the low creation swarm’d with men)
 That one Prometheus, sprung of heavenly birth
-(Our author’s song can witness) liv’d on earth
+(Our author’s song can witness) liv’d on Earth
 He carv’d the turf to mould a manly frame
 And stole from Jove his animating flame
 The sly contrivance o’er Olympics ran